Keyfactor/azurekeyvault-orchestrator/readme_source.md

 1) Click "SAVE".

-### Add an individual Azure Keyvault certificate store
+### Add a new or existing Azure Keyvault certificate store

 You can also add a certificate store that corresponds to an Azure Keyvault individually without the need to run the discovery / approval workflow.
 The steps to do this are: